 Rose Cuts come in many shapes, although the majority are round.

 Variations include the Briolette, a hexagonal Antwerp Rose, and a Double Dutch Rose, which resembles two Rose cuts united back-to-back.
 A Rose with a large table is called a portrait diamond.

-Rose Cut diamonds are timeless – it’s a pretty cut that gives any jewel a unique vintage feel.
+Rose Cut diamonds are timeless – a pretty cut that gives any jewel a unique vintage feel.
 They can be used in any piece of jewelry and are exceptionally graceful in earrings, pendants, and necklaces.